StevenWenzel32/Knight-and-Slime-Platformer/README.md

-Link to executable *v0.0.5.1 (built for Windows): https://drive.google.com/file/d/1xnAZMwZL07k1Xak-39QxbT8alw_HSAD4/view?usp=sharing
+Link to executable *v0.0.5.3 (built for Windows): https://drive.google.com/file/d/1ZqLApS0G-p3JqBFhKiv9pon6ITTWFPuP/view?usp=sharing

 *Only tested on Windows and Linux.
 Not designed for phones or consoles.

 ### Windows:
 1. Download the folder, and unzip it
-2. Run the Knight and Slime executable
+2. Run the "Knight and Slime.exe"

 ### Linux or Mac Proton layers
 1. Download the folder, and unzip it